-In our last day in town, we’re going to explore some of the old parts of Paris.
-I mean, I know that almost everything in Paris is old, but those places have kept their vintage spirit alive and, as cliche as it sounds, will transfer you back in time.
+On our last day in town, we’re going to explore some of the old parts of Paris.
+I mean, I know that almost everything in Paris is old, but those places have kept their vintage spirit alive and, as cliche, as it sounds, will transfer you back in time.

 A walk around them is like no other.
 Few dozen chambers filled with thousands and thousands of bones.
 The walls are built by bones, there is an altar built by bones, there’s even a heart made of bones.
 The whole catacombs experience is surreal.

 So here I am, excited to explore the veritable labyrinth of bones, getting on the line without even seeing the entrance.
 And I wait… and wait…and wait some more.
 It took me 3 and a half hours to get inside!
 Absolutely ridiculous.

 Why is the queue so big?
 The catacombs are a major attraction, and many people want to see it.
 Only 200 people, however, are allowed down there, and no one gets in before someone gets out.
 Also, there’s a priority line that gets to enter with…well…priority.

 So after waiting on the longest line in the world, my advice is – either get the priority ticket or skip the place.
 The catacombs are genuinely great, but the three hours + waiting is just not worth it.
-The other option is to go an hour before they even open.
+The other option is to go an hour before they open.
 You’ll still have to wait, but at least you know it’s just an hour.

-If you’ve read any of my other guides, you probably noticed I love to include the European operas in my itineraries.
+If you’ve read any of my other guides, you probably noticed I love to include European operas in my itineraries.
 Well I couldn’t skip one of the most famous opera houses in the world, right?

 There is no need to buy an incredibly expensive opera ticket to enjoy the opera house’ interior as Palace Garnier offers visitation tickets too.